mvrdevelopment/spec/mvr-spec.md

 ## Node Definition: Geometry3D

 This node provides geometry from another file within the archive.
+The defined Geometry3D Node Attributes are specified in Table 44.

 Node name: `Geometry3D`